wavefrontHQ/python-client/docs/SearchApi.md

 # **search_registered_query_for_facets**
 > ResponseContainerFacetsResponseContainer search_registered_query_for_facets(body=body)

-Lists the values of one or more facets over the customer's non-deleted RegisteredQuery
+Lists the values of one or more facets over the customer's non-deleted derived metric definition